jochasinga/ng-elemental/README.md

 <img src="images/view-update-model.png" width=650></img>

 # ng-elemental
-AngularJS application pattern for unidirectional flow and predictable state container, inspired by [Elm](https://www.gitbook.com/book/evancz/an-introduction-to-elm/details) and [Flux](https://facebook.github.io/flux/).
+AngularJS application pattern for unidirectional flow and predictable state, inspired by [Elm](https://www.gitbook.com/book/evancz/an-introduction-to-elm/details) and [Flux](https://facebook.github.io/flux/).

 ## Complexity
-AngularJS feels like a collection of features and tools accumulated over time than a well-designed framework.
-Some of the issues have been unnecessarily complicate in AngularJS were:
+To a naive developer, AngularJS feels like a collection of features and tools accumulated over time glued together with a digest cycle.
+Some of the issues which have been unnecessarily complicate and preventing me from learning it quicker and be more productive were:
 + unrestricted immutability surface
 + bidirectional data flow
 + lack of clear lines between controllers and services